-Activity 5 What is Fiduciary Duty?
+Activity 5 What is fiduciary duty?

 Review these questions - the answers may be True, False, or 'Maybe'.
-Answers will be discussed.

-1. A fiduciary must be totally loyal to their principal and keep their confidences True / False / Maybe 2.
-If your interests conflict with your client's interests, you breach fiduciary duty True / False / Maybe 3.
-A fiduciary must be completely transparent and honest with their principal True / False / Maybe 4.
-You become a fiduciary when you sign a client and the fiduciary relationship ends when the transaction is final True / False/ Maybe 5.
-If a principal signs a form that says they are giving informed consent to a conflict, you no longer need to put their interests first True / False/ Maybe 6.
-Profiting from a breach of fiduciary duty can lead to punitive damages True / False / Maybe 7.
-Consumers enjoy the same protection as clients under fiduciary duty True / False / Maybe Se e activity answers
+A fiduciary must be totally loyal to their principal and keep their confidences True / False / Maybe If your interests conflict with your client's interests, you breach fiduciary duty True / False / Maybe A fiduciary must be completely transparent and honest with their principal True / False / Maybe You become a fiduciary when you sign a client and the fiduciary relationship ends when the transaction is final True / False / Maybe If a principal signs a form that says they are giving informed consent to a conflict, you no longer need to put their interests first.
+True / False / Maybe Profiting from a breach of fiduciary duty can lead to punitive damages True / False / Maybe 7.
+Consumers enjoy the same protection as clients under fiduciary duty True / False / Maybe See model answers

-Fiduciary Duty and Conflict in the Code
+Fiduciary Duty and Conflict in the REBA Code